maibennett/website_github/exampleSite/content/covid.md

 ### How has this evolved in Chile?

-How many cases have been tested in Santiago, Chile, by testing center location:
+How many cases have been confirmed in Santiago, Chile, by testing center location:
 <p align="center">
 <img src="/images/covid.gif" width="600">
 </p>

-An also, how many cases have been tested in all of Chile, by testing center location:
+An also, how many cases have been confirmed in all of Chile, by region:
 <p align="center">
 <img src="/images/covid_chile.gif" width="600">
 </p>